cse110-sp23-group20/fortune-teller/specs/adrs/fortunecookieadrs.md

-# How will the user get the fortune
+# How will the user get the fortune (changed)

+Change happened 6/8 to use have a fortune cookie image button and a regular button that says "Open the cookie."
+Was made because it fits with the new fortune cookie animation.

 ## Context and Problem Statement